What is SOPPA?

-On August 23, 2019, Illinois Governor J.B.
-Pritzker signed into law a new version of SOPPA that gives parents greater control over student data.
+On August 23, 2019 a new version of SOPPA was signed that gives parents greater control over student data.
 Among the changes is a new requirement to enact breach notifications that are available to the public.

 SOPPA will also require Illinois school districts to provide additional guarantees that student data is protected when collected by EdTech companies and that data is used for beneficial purposes only.
 The law is effective on July 1, 2021.

 If you are a parent or guardian, you will have greater control over your child’s personal information.
 In many cases, SOPPA gives parents the right to inspect, correct, and delete their child’s data, regardless of whether it is held by a school or a third party EdTech vendor.
 Illinois schools will also be required to post on their website the types of student data they share with EdTech vendors.

 Ensuring our students’ safety is critically important to FRG70 , and establishing protocols compliant with this legislation will enable us to do so consistently.